The Quiet Years: 1893-1936

 Following the 1893 repeal of the Sherman Silver Act, Aspen’s boom turns to relative bust.
 This period, known locally as the “Quiet Years,” is characterized by many hardships, regionally, nationally and globally.
 Ranchers and farmers make up the bulk of the Depression-era population, many of whom were European immigrants who came to work on significant infrastructure projects.

 Aspen reaches a peak population of 10,000 to 16,000.
 Congress repeals the Sherman Silver Act, demonetizing silver.
-Following the Silver Panic, Aspen begins a long downward slide.
+Following the Silver Panic, Aspen’s population declines sharply and the main economy shifts to ranching.
 Women’s Suffrage in Colorado is enacted by popular vote.

 A 2,350 lb. silver nugget is mined from the Smuggler.
 A few mines reopen on a limited basis, many are leased to local mining families.
 Overall silver production is less than half that of 1892.